 What can you tell that a chandelier needs maintenance?

 We can make all the dull chandeliers shine again and restore them to new condition.

 Brink & van Keulen 1646 B.V.
-Originally a family business, Brink & van Keulen maintains the 17th century foundry craft by producing the highest quality brass chandeliers.
+Originally a family business, Brink & van Keulen maintains the 17th-century foundry craft by producing the highest quality brass chandeliers.
 By passing on centuries-old knowledge, Brink & van Keulen has taken an important role in the preservation of the foundry craft.
-Brink & van Keulen is specialized in the field of production, restoration, valuation and mediation of traditional Dutch brass chandeliers.
+Brink & van Keulen is specialised in the field of production, restoration, valuation, and mediation of traditional Dutch brass chandeliers.

 Every Old Dutch chandelier has an economic and often emotional value.
-If you own an Old-Dutch chandelier and are curious about its economic value, Brink & van Keulen can be of service to you.
+If you own an Old-Dutch chandelier and you are curious about its economic value, Brink & van Keulen is the right place.
 Read more

-Brass chandeliers are subject to the elements of the environment, light and oxygen in the air will affect the chandelier over the years and cause the brass to darken.
-Brink & van Keulen is able to make brass chandeliers in poor condition look completely new.
+Brass chandeliers are subject to the environment, light and oxygen.
+Thus these natural elements (air) affect the chandelier over the years and cause the brass to darken.
+Brink & van Keulen is able to renew old brass chandeliers that are in a poor condition.
 Read more

 After restoration, the chandeliers are indistinguishable from new ones.
 The Cultural Heritage Inspectorate values the craftsmanship of Brink & van Keulen so highly that they recommend their treatment for monumental crowns instead of regular polishing!

-Leave your details and we will be happy to send you more information in the form of a brochure.
+Leave your details and we will be happy to send you more information in a brochure form.